 And the profits the insurance companies make on all these lapsed and expired policies actually SUBSIDIZE the ridiculously high rates of return for the people SMART enough to continue to own their life insurance and DIE with their policies in force (you can call this group of people the winners circle!).

-In Part 3, I’ll lay out exactly how to win the game with both a term and a permanent policy.
+In How to Win the Game of Life Insurance (Part 3), I’ll lay out exactly how to win the game with both a term and a permanent policy.
 Stay tuned!